GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 ```
 # To send a search do this:
 curl <EXTERNAL_IP>/search --get --data-urlencode "q=indoor games"

+# Or using the localhost port forwarding
+curl localhost:8080/search --get --data-urlencode "q=indoor games" | jq .
 ```

 That response will be a bunch of matching toy products.